FREE SHIPPING ON ORDERS OVER $50

 The implications of BMI differ for children, teens, and adults.
 The formula varies for each age group since teens, for example, will need a different BMI as they develop than older people.

 Calculating your BMI is quite simple.
 BMI is calculated by dividing a person’s weight by the square of their height.
 For a person who is 5 ‘ 10’’ and 173 pounds, their BMI would come to 24/82.
 The Centers for Disease Control and Prevention (CDC) provide calculators that allow you to simply plug the numbers into an online source.
-They provide a calculator for children, teens, adults.
+They provide a calculator for children, teens, and adults.
 These calculators also provide a sketch of your health status based on your BMI.

 Again, while BMI is a good indicator of health and fitness, it is an estimate.
-If you are unsure of the status of your BMI, or if you have particular concerns, you should talk to your doctor to accurate tests that can measure things like cholesterol and blood pressure.
+If you are unsure of the status of your BMI, or if you have particular concerns, you should talk to your doctor about accurate tests that can measure things like cholesterol and blood pressure.

-Body Mass Index for adults
+Body Mass Index for Adults

 In this case, the measure applies to people over the age of 20.
 The BMI applies the same for men and women since all your measuring is the total mass you carry.
 BMI does not give you a measurement of total fat or muscle, the value of which would differ between men and women.